 Energy, transport & infrastructure law: area of practice

-- A strong commercial understanding of the market they are operating in.
+- Commercial acumen – a strong commercial understanding of the market you are operating in.

-As a trainee solicitor in energy, transport and infrastructure law
+Life as a trainee solicitor in an energy, transport and infrastructure department

 Types of law practised